adamreisnz/ngGo/JGF.md

 		// Character set of the file
 		charset: "UTF-8",

+		// The transcriber of the game record
+		transcriber: "",

-		// The creator of the game record
+		// The annotator of the game record
-		creator: "C. R. Eator",
+		annotator: "An Younggil",

 		// The source of the game record
 		source: "Go magazine",